-The Company's properties are all located in Argentina and include 29 properties covering approximately 320,000 ha. in five provinces.
-The following summary discusses only the most active/material of these projects.
+The Company's properties are all located in Argentina and include over 320,000 ha in four provinces.
+The following summary discusses only the most active/material projects.
 Unless otherwise stated, the technical information provided below has been prepared by Bruce Smith, AUSIMM, Golden Arrow's Exploration Manager, and has been reviewed by Brian McEwen, P.Geol. both Qualified Persons as defined under National Instrument 43-101.